datastaxdevs/workshop-ai-as-api/README.md

 <a href="https://astra.dev/2-23"><img src="images/create_astra_db_button.png?raw=true" /></a>

 - create an Astra DB instance [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Create-an-AstraDB-Instance), with database name = `workshops` and keyspace = `spamclassifier`;
-- generate and download a Secure Connect Bundle [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Download-the-secure-connect-bundle);
+- generate and download a Secure Connect Bundle [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Download-the-secure-connect-bundle).
+You will later upload the bundle file to Gitpod;
 - generate and retrieve a DB Token [as explained here](https://github.com/datastaxdevs/awesome-astra/wiki/Create-an-Astra-Token#c---procedure). **Important**: use the role "DB Administrator" for the token.
 You will later need the "Client ID" and "Client Secret" for this token.

 Moreover, keep the Astra DB dashboard open: it will be useful later.